Tina Peters (politician): Conviction and sentencing

+Commutation and release

+On May 15, 2026, despite the ongoing resentencing process, Governor Jared Polis granted Peters' application for commutation granting her release on June 1, 2026, subject to conditions to be set by the Parole Board of Colorado.
+After the announcement, U.S. President Donald Trump posted "FREE TINA" on Truth Social, while Republican Mesa County District Attorney Dan Rubinstein, who obtained the conviction of Peters, condemned the decision, stating that "the Governor chose to substitute his judgment for the courts, the sentencing judge, and the Mesa County community that bore the consequences of Ms. Peters' actions.
+It is especially troubling that notoriety, political pressure and powerful allies appear to have produced special treatment that ordinary defendants would never receive."
+Polis's decision was likewise condemned by Colorado Attorney General Phil Weiser, who described the commutation as "mind-boggling and wrong as a matter of basic justice", as well as Colorado Secretary of State Jena Griswold, who stated that Polis's actions "will validate and embolden the election denial movement, and leave a dark, dangerous imprint on American democracy for years to come".
+Moreover, all 66 Democrats in the Colorado General Assembly had signed a letter urging Polis not to grant clemency to Peters in March 2026, two months prior to the announcement.
+On May 20, the Colorado Democratic Party censured Polis at a state committee meeting.
+Peters was released from prison on June 1, 2026, having served less than a quarter of her nine-year sentence.
+Following her release, Peters claimed without evidence that Democrats would cheat in the 2026 United States elections.

 Personal life

 Prior to being taken into custody in October 2024, Peters lived in Grand Junction, Colorado.
 She and her husband, Thomas Peters, had a daughter and a son.
-Their son, Remington J. Peters, a combat veteran serving as a US Navy SEAL, died in 2017 at age 27 in a parachute accident performing at an air show in New York City.
+Their son, Remington Jordan Peters, a combat veteran serving as a United States Navy SEAL, died on May 29, 2017, at age 27 in a parachute accident performing at an air show in New York City.

 She legally separated from her husband in June 2017 and filed a decree of legal separation in January 2018.
 At the time, she had power of attorney over her husband's affairs for health reasons.
 The couple officially divorced in November 2021.
-On October 2, 2021, Tina Peters filed a quit-claim deed for a home that Thomas Peters had purchased separately eight months after the couple separated.
-A civil complaint filed by Thomas Peters, which later included his sister, Katherine Egan, alleged that Tina Peters filed the quit-claim deed "through deceit and deception".
-Thomas Peters' daughter Cayce joined Egan as a plaintiff in a civil suit against Tina Peters on behalf of the estate of her father as his personal representative, alleging the quit-claim deed was filed, placing the house in her own name, on the same day her power of attorney over Thomas Peters was rescinded.
+On October 2, 2021, Tina Peters filed a quitclaim deed for a home that Thomas Peters had purchased separately eight months after the couple separated.
+A civil complaint filed by Thomas Peters, which later included his sister, Katherine Egan, alleged that Tina Peters filed the quitclaim deed "through deceit and deception".
+Thomas Peters' daughter Cayce joined Egan as a plaintiff in a civil suit against Tina Peters on behalf of the estate of her father as his personal representative, alleging the quitclaim deed was filed, placing the house in her own name, on the same day her power of attorney over Thomas Peters was rescinded.
 Thomas Peters died on December 31, 2023.